cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 Operating System
 ----------------
-For operating system requirements, please see the :ref:`overview_system-requirements` page
+For operating system requirements, please see the :doc:`System Requirements </overview/system-requirements>` page.

 Java
 ----
 JDK or JRE version 6 or 7 must be installed in your environment.

 Linux
-^^^^
+^^^^^
 `Click here <http://www.java.com/en/download/manual.jsp>`_ to download the Java Runtime for Linux and Solaris.
+Following installation, please set the JAVA_HOME environment variable.

-MAC OS
+Mac OS
 ^^^^^^
 On Mac OS X, the JVM is bundled with the operating system.
 Following installation, please set the JAVA_HOME environment variable.

 Ruby
 ----